tholinka/Windows-10-Modifications/README.md

 Photo Viewer does not have the correct registry entries to work properly, this fixes it.

 ## Windows 10 Dark Theme
-It doesn't work as well as it did in the beta, but it still modifies the notifcation area and other places.

-## Godmode
-The ever useful folder to almost every setting.
+Part of the general settings now

 ## Hide Windows Updates
-This allows you to hide Windows Updates, which used to be built into Windows.
+This allows you to hide individual Windows Updates, which used to be built into Windows.

 ## Remove Default Apps
 The process to remove default apps, basically the same as in Windows 8.

+## Add godemode folder
+Simply create a folder called ```name.{ED7BA470-8E54-465E-825C-99712043E01C}```, it provides access to many usefull settings